BlueBaseJS/docs/key-concepts/hooks.md

 ## Code Splitting

-In BlueRain code splitting is done through treating certain objects as [BlueRainModules](bluerain-modules.md).
-The following can be BlueRainModules:
+In BlueBase code splitting is done through treating certain objects as [BlueBaseModules](bluebase-modules.md).
+The following can be BlueBaseModules:

 ### BR.Hooks.register method param